logigearcorp/docs.testarchitect.com/content/automation-guide/action-based-testing-language/built-in-settings/other-settings/verify-picture/_index.md

 weight: 23
 aliases:
     - /TA_Automation/Topics/bis_verify_picture.html
+keywords: "verify picture, specify whether to verify picture in automated mode or semi-automated mode, determine which mode is used to check picture"
 ---
-keyword: [verify picture, specify whether to verify picture in automated mode or semi-automated mode, determine which mode is used to check picture]
----

-# verify picture

 ## Description